 In 2016, CIOs worldwide saw their digital projects yield 37% more in revenue and operational efficiency.
 Digital transformation is accelerating change in every industry.
-Because of these changes, breakaway leaders are disrupting norms, overcoming challenges, and outgrowing their competitors.
+Because of these changes, breakaway leaders are disrupting norms, improving their legacy systems, overcoming challenges, meeting their end users’ needs, and outgrowing their competitors.

 Now it’s 2017.
-Are you ready to be a digital transformation leader?
+Are you ready to be a digital transformation leader for your legacy systems?

 If the success of mobile computing and the Silicon Valley model have proven anything, it’s this: consumers are willing to change how they shop, work, and play for the advantages of new digital models.
 The organizations that can provide those digital models win over their competitors, hands down.